Benjamin (Benji) Ungar

-Benjamin "Benji" Nathanial Ungar (born January 19, 1986) is a US Men's Épée fencer.
+Benjamin Nathanial Ungar (born January 19, 1986) is a US Men's Épée fencer.
 He was the NCAA Men's Épée Champion in 2006, and was a member of the USA Men's Épée team that won the silver medal at the 2010 World Fencing Championships.

 Early life

 Ungar is a native New Yorker, and has lived in The Bronx in New York.
 He was a child actor, with film credits in The Substance of Fire and Billy Budd.
 His brother, Jonathan Ungar, also fenced at Harvard ('03).

 Ungar was the valedictorian of his class at Bronx High School of Science.
 In high school, Ungar was a member of the National Honors Society and was a National Merit Scholarship Finalist.
 While a student at school, he wrote a historical paper on William Hogarth's Southwark Fair, which was published on the Internet and is still available in an updated version.